jensz12/Chrome-theme/README.md

 <br>Bring up the Extensions management page by going to this URL:
 chrome://extensions</br>
-Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
+<br>Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.</br>
 Click the Pack extension button.
 A dialog appears.
 In the Extension root directory field, specify the path to the extension's folder—for example, C:\myext.
 (Ignore the other field; you don't specify a private key file the first time you package a particular extension.)
 Click Package.
 The packager creates two files: a .crx file, which is the actual extension that can be installed, and a .pem file, which contains the private key.